 |MCS||+20 - +30||Meaningful Conversation Score is an automated, real-time measurement of customer satisfaction through the analysis of sentiment that is applied to each message in a conversation.
 The MCS range is between -100 to 100.|

-LivePerson’s proprietary consumer sentiment analysis software that measures the consumer experience in real time is called Meaningful Conversation Score (MCS).
-The MCS technology doesn’t rely on customers answering surveys, but rather automatically conducts an analysis of the tone, content, and sentiment of consumer’s actual conversations with the brand in real time.
+LivePerson’s proprietary consumer sentiment analysis software that measures the consumer experience in real-time is called Meaningful Conversation Score (MCS).
+The MCS technology doesn’t rely on customers answering surveys, but rather automatically analyzes the tone, content, and sentiment of consumers’ actual conversations with the brand in real-time.
 The MCS range is between -100 to 100 where negative words and connotations will result in a negative number, and positive words will result in a positive number.

 - Real-time alerts